TTU-CSC/ttu-csc.github.com/_posts/2015-05-11-getting-started.markdown

 1. Open the IDE
 2. Go to File -> Examples -> 01.Basics -> Blink
+3. Go to Tools -> Serial Port and then click on the Arduino
 3. Click the button in the toolbar that looks like an arrow facing to the right.

 If your Arduino IDE is configured correctly and your Arduino is plugged in, you should have an LED blinking on it now.